Hurricane Warning Remains In Effect For Tobago

 — Rainfall: Through Thursday morning, across Trinidad, rainfall accumulations between 15 and 25 millimeters are likely, with totals exceeding 50 millimeters in northeastern Trinidad, while across Tobago, accumulations between 25 and 75 millimeters are likely, with isolated totals favoring the northern half of Trinidad and Tobago exceeding 150 millimeters, particularly where feeder band activity develops.

-Hazards: Hurricane conditions with sustained winds of 74 MPH or 119 KM/H greater are expected within 13 hours across Tobago.
+— Hazards: Hurricane conditions with sustained winds of 74 MPH or 119 KM/H greater are expected within 13 hours across Tobago.
 All preparations should be complete.
 Several hazards are forecast.
-Tobago can expect a gradual deterioration in conditions, beginning with periods of showers and gusty winds in excess of 70 KM/H after midnight, according to the TTMS.
+According to the TTMS, Tobago can expect a gradual deterioration in conditions, beginning with periods of showers and gusty winds in excess of 70 KM/H after midnight.
+Locally intense rainfall is likely to produce street/flash flooding with frequent lightning in intense thunderstorm activity.
+Landslides are possible in elevated areas, particularly in northern Trinidad and across Tobago.
+Funnel cloud activity is possible on Monday afternoon across Trinidad and hazardous seas.

 — Marine: There is a high chance (80%) of hazardous seas with large, battering waves.
 Mariners should expect wave heights to increase significantly, posing a danger to small craft and coastal and offshore activities.
 Strong currents and choppy seas will make navigation hazardous.